atlanhq/camelot/docs/user/advanced.rst

 Detect short lines
 ------------------

-There might be cases while using `Lattice <lattice>`_ when smaller lines don't get detected.
-The size of the smallest line that will be detected is calculated by dividing the PDF page's dimensions with a scaling factor, ``line_size_scaling``.
+There might be cases while using :ref:`Lattice <lattice>` when smaller lines don't get detected.
+The size of the smallest line that gets detected is calculated by dividing the PDF page's dimensions with a scaling factor called ``line_size_scaling``.
 By default, its value is 15.

-As you can already guess, the larger the ``line_size_scaling``, the smaller the lines getting detected.
+As you can already guess, the larger the ``line_size_scaling``, the smaller the size of lines getting detected.

 .. warning:: Making ``line_size_scaling`` very large (>150) will lead to text getting detected as lines.